 The Product Owner creates an ecosystem whose elements build on each other to deliver ever-increasing value in an evolving product.
 At the center of this ecosystem, there is a process to deliver ongoing and evolving streams of product increments to stakeholders: the Value Stream.

-The building blocks include the artifacts (backlogs, product components) and the processes that guide and coordinate the creation of these artifacts (through events and joint work).
-The people build the processes that guide the creation of the artifacts, themselves enact them, and are instrumental in evolving them.
+Value Stream building blocks include the artifacts (backlogs, product components) and processes that guide and coordinate the creation of these artifacts (through events and joint work).
+The people involved in the Value Stream are instrumental in building, enacting, and evolving the processes that guide the creation of these artifacts.

 The Value Stream structure is dynamic and the Product Owner may tailor it to changing business conditions, stakeholder relationships, or even product increment content.
 However, from an organizational perspective, the development component of the Scrum Value Stream comprises one organization: the Scrum Team.
 The Scrum Team carries out all development activity without significant handoffs to or from other teams.

-Toyota manages to build many cars with a lot of variety and high quality by applying the Toyota Production System (TPS).
+Toyota manages to build many cars with a lot of variety and high quality by applying the Toyota Production System (TPS) ().
 This production system consists of world-class processes, good employee training, and elimination of waste.
 Yet, the processes don’t emerge from thin air: many of them reflect the structure of the path from the raw materials to a sales lot.
-This raises crucial questions: Who designs the assembly line, or its robots?
+This raises crucial questions: Who designs the assembly line or its robots?
 Who decides what is written on the process instruction cards at each work cell?
 Such activities fall within the scope of building a Value Stream.
 The retailer Tesco analyzed their Value Stream (from supplier to store sales) and discovered significant improvement opportunities.
-As a result of making the improvements in their Value Stream, the “supplied items began to flow more quickly,” which resulted in “lower costs and growing sales for Tesco and its suppliers.”
-“Their success in redesigning their grocery supply network helped them grow from being a mid-sized grocery retailer in the UK markets to being the third largest retailer in the world within a decade.”
+As a result of making the improvements in their Value Stream, the “supplied items began to flow more quickly,” which resulted in “lower costs and growing sales for Tesco and its suppliers” ().
+“Their success in redesigning their grocery supply network helped them grow from being a mid-sized grocery retailer in the UK markets to being the third largest retailer in the world within a decade” (the same source).

 ✥ ✥ ✥

 While product and value flow downstream, there is also a corresponding upstream flow.
 New requirements, defect reports, and product ideas emerge from the market and from the development process itself and can affect subsequent work along the stream.
 Much upstream flow happens during the structured feedback events of the Scrum framework, and particularly during Sprint Review and Sprint Planning; however, defect reports and other feedback may come at any time.
+To deliver the Greatest Value, the team may disrupt the Production Episode to remediate defects and foster Product Pride.
 Most Value Streams field requests from end-users and customers with a customer support function which, among other things, does triage on such requests to separate operational issues and user errors from defect reports and requests for product extension.
 That is the first “line of defense” with the Product Owner being the next stage, who filters and organizes such requests.
 Most of the corresponding downstream flow happens in discrete deliveries called Regular Product Increments, but high-performing Value Streams can use the more incremental Responsive Deployment to deliver off-cadence.

 Any given product can support multiple Value Streams, so a given Scrum Team may manage several Value Streams.
 Any given Scrum Team usually creates value for several stakeholders, and this implies that there are often several Value Streams at play.
-The client is an obvious stakeholder, but the Scrum Team itself should maintain a Value Stream that makes work ever less stressful, more fun, and more fulfilling.
+The client, end user and customers are obvious stakeholders, but the Scrum Team itself should maintain a Value Stream that makes work ever less stressful, more fun, and more fulfilling for themselves.

 There are a small number of key patterns that describe smaller Wholes within the Value Stream.
 Much of the remainder of this chapter comprises those patterns.
 Some of these patterns reflect processes related to production; typical of such patterns are: